-Students seeking teacher certification must
+Students seeking teacher certification must:

-- 1. Submit an Educator Preparation Application for Admission (available online) during the 2nd semester of the sophomore year or during enrollment in EDUC 1301 (Orientation to the Teaching Profession). - 2.
-The deadlines are November 15 for spring admission and March 15 for fall admission. - 3.
-Following review of the application, qualified students will be contacted for an interview. - 4.
-Students will interview with members of the HT Department of Education Faculty and/or members of HT Educator Preparation Program Committee (EPPC). - 5.
-Students will take the Learning and Study Strategies Inventory (LASSI) in the EPP office. - 6.
-Students and the academic department advisor will receive written notification of the admission decision of the committee. - 7.
-Students must accept the offer of admission to EPP in writing.
+- 1. Submit an Educator Preparation Application for Admission (available online) during the 2nd semester of the sophomore year. - 2.
+The deadlines for application are November 15 for spring admission and March 15 for fall admission. - 3.
+Following review of the application, qualified students will be contacted for either a virtual or face-to-face interview. - 4.
+Students will interview with members of the HT Department of Teacher Preparation and/or the Teacher Preparation Department Chair. - 5.
+Students and the academic department advisor will receive written notification of the admission decision of the committee. - 6.
+Students must accept the offer of admission to the EPP via virtual signature.